dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/faq.md

 ## My death test modifies some state, but the change seems lost after the death test finishes.
 Why?

-Death tests (`EXPECT_DEATH`, etc) are executed in a sub-process s.t. the expected crash won't kill the test program (i.e. the parent process).
+Death tests (`EXPECT_DEATH`, etc) are executed in a sub-process s.type. the expected crash won'type kill the test program (i.e. the parent process).
 As a result, any in-memory side effects they incur are observable in their respective sub-processes, but not in the parent process.
 You can think of them as running in a parallel universe, more or less.